you-n-g/simplegpt.nvim/README.md

     - `{"C-a"}`: Append the response to current meeting.
     - `{"C-y"}`: Copy the full response to the clipboard.
     - `{"C-r"}`: Replace the selected visual text or current line.
+    - `{"C-c"}`:
+      - Chat with current conversation context.
+      - This is a multi-rounds conversation.
+The new response will replace the current response.
 - Normal shortcuts start with `<LocalLeader>g`
   - Register operations
     - `<LocalLeader>gl`: load registers